 We continue to closely monitor the impact of the novel coronavirus ("COVID-19") pandemic on our business and the geographic regions where we operate.
 During the three months ended March 31, 2021 per IQVIA/IMS data, total market generic prescriptions in the United States declined when compared to the three months ended December 31, 2020 and March 31, 2020.
 Over these same periods, total market brand prescriptions were steady or increased.
 The decline in generic prescriptions, which generally make up greater than 60% of our net revenues, during this period was in part attributable to the COVID-19 pandemic, as subsequent waves impacted patient and customer behavior.
 The decline in generic prescriptions due to the COVID-19 pandemic negatively impacted our generic net revenues during the three months ended March 31, 2021.
 During the three-month periods ended June 30, 2021 and September 30, 2021, per IQVIA/IMS data, total market generic and prescriptions increased sequentially during each of these three-month periods and increased against the comparable 2020 three-month periods, in part due to easing of local restrictions and availability of COVID-19 vaccines.
-We have not experienced a significant impact to our manufacturing operations; however, we continue to see disruptions to our supply chain from the COVID-19 pandemic during 2021.
-Our manufacturing facilities in Baudette, Minnesota and Oakville, Ontario have remained open throughout the pandemic and have operated in accordance with local, state and national safety guidelines.
-The pandemic has not impacted our access to capital and has not significantly impacted our use of funds, including but not limited to capital expenditures, spend on research and development activities and business development opportunities.
+We have not experienced a significant impact to our manufacturing operations; however, we continue to see disruptions have remained open throughout the pandemic and have operated in accordance with local, state and national safety guidelines.
+The pandemic has not significantly impacted our use of funds, including but not limited to capital expenditures, spend on research and development activities and business development opportunities.